flakeworks/symbol-os/README.md

 ## Why It Matters Here

-The Fantasy OS is more than a tool.
+The Symbol OS is more than a tool.
 It is a *thought experiment*:

 - What if symbols had triumphed over pixels?